Frequently Asked Questions

 +967[Area Code][Subscriber Number]

-Area Codes and number lengths is crucial for accurate validation.
-Yemen uses a two-digit area code system, with variations in subscriber number lengths:
+Yemen uses a two-digit area code system with variations in subscriber number lengths:

 +967[1-7][6-digit Subscriber Number]

-Here's an improved Python function for validating Yemen phone numbers.
-It handles both landline and mobile formats and provides more detailed error handling:
+This Python function validates Yemen phone numbers, handling both landline and mobile formats with detailed error handling:

-This function now includes detailed comments, handles various input formats, and provides informative error messages.
-Remember to test your validation function with a variety of inputs, including edge cases and invalid formats, to ensure its robustness.
+Test your validation function with various inputs, including edge cases and invalid formats, to ensure robustness.

-When storing Yemen phone numbers in your database, consider these best practices:
+Store Yemen phone numbers in your database following these practices:

 +967…